akornato/stacks-dashboard/README.md

 ## Stacks Dashboard

 This app displays user transactions in [Stacks](https://www.stacks.co) blockchain.
 [Hiro Stacks API](https://docs.hiro.so/api) and [micro-stacks](https://github.com/fungible-systems/micro-stacks) are used to communicate with Stacks and [Hiro Wallet](https://wallet.hiro.so).
-[Next.js](https://nextjs.org/) with [iron-session](https://github.com/vvo/iron-session) are used to Server Side Render on a persisted state of the Hiro Wallet.
+[Next.js](https://nextjs.org/) with [iron-session](https://github.com/vvo/iron-session) are used to Server Side Render on a persisted state of the Hiro Wallet (minus private key).

 Deployed at https://stacks-dashboard.vercel.app